-Endowed Nursing Scholarship
+Endowed Nursing Scholarships:

 - Sister Grace Clare Beznouz

-- Beres Family Endowed NP
+- Beres Family Endowed NP Scholarship

-Scholarship

 - Heili Family Scholarship

 - Bonnie Nesbitt Scholarship

-Academic Support/Policies/ Grading
+Academic Support/Policies/ Grading:

-Academic Advisement
+Academic Advisement:

 An academic advisor is assigned to graduate nursing students after admission to the program.
+It is a professional expectation that program graduates provide certification exam results when contacted by the University.
 This advisor assists the student in planning and implementing his/her plan of study throughout the graduate program.
 The plan of study is determined during the first year of coursework or before.

 Thereafter an annual review of the plan of study by the student should occur, so that program requirements are met in a timely manner.
-The Degree Audit function on Vitnet should be consulted for verification.
+The Degree Audit function should be consulted on Student Planner for verification.
 The academic advisor helps with plan of study decisions and advises on course and track-specific options.
 Usually students are assigned an advisor for the duration of enrollment in the graduate nursing program.
 In the event a student perceives a need/desire to change advisors, the Director of the Graduate Nursing Program should be consulted.

-Predictor Exams
+Predictor Exams:

 An electronic standardized assessment has been shown to be highly accurate at predicting APRN certification success for NP students.
-In addition, the certification examination pass rate is one of the important outcome measures included in the accreditation standards for programs.
 NP students will be required to complete the predictor exam at the beginning of the final year.

-Students who do not meet the program benchmark, (70%) will be required to remediate and retest.
-Students who are unsuccessful will be required to pay out-of-pocket for another retest and will not be considered eligible for certification testing application until providing evidence of meeting the passing benchmark.
-The certification examination pass rate is one of the important outcome measures included in the accreditation standards for programs.
-It is a professional expectation that program graduates provide this information when contacted by the University.
+Students who do not meet the program benchmark of 70% will be required to remediate and retest.
+Students who are unsuccessful a second time will be required to pay out of pocket for another retest and will not be considered eligible to complete the certification testing application until providing evidence of meeting the benchmark.

+The certification examination pass rate is one of the important outcome measure included in the accreditation standards for programs.
+It is a professional expectation that program graduates provide certification exam results when contacted by the University.

-Credit for Prior Learning
+Credit for Prior Learning: